We are closely monitoring the evolving COVID-19 outbreak and following CDC, state, and local health official’s guidelines for funeral homes.

 We are still diligently cleaning commonly touched surfaces, including all door handles, faucets, toilets, water coolers and chairs.

 Funeral or memorial services can be held at our funeral home with modifications; and with attendance monitoring of 10 people at a time, plus immediate family, during Phase I, and 25% of maximum occupancy in the funeral home during Phase II, adding 20 people at a time for outdoor services during Phase III, indoor services limited to 33% of maximum capacity for a particular area, at a time, and outdoor services limited to 50 people, currently during Phase IV.
 While limiting personal contact and giving appropriate distance to others in attendance and wearing masks.
-Stay home if you are sick.
-Services can be recorded and viewed later, allowing families to pay tribute to their loved one with the opportunity for others to watch remotely from the comfort of home.
+Stay home if you are sick or test POSITIVE with Covid.
+Webcast services are available, allowing families to pay tribute to their loved one with the opportunity for others to watch remotely from the comfort of home.

 We are trained, educated, and responsible when handling those who have died.
 Let us assure you that we are providing the same dignified and exceptional care we are known for – now and in the days ahead.